 If you are demotivated in terms of burnout, you often feel tired all the time.
 You lose an interest in socialisation, having no energy and feel more compelled to waste time away by sleeping or sitting on a device all the time.
 A big problem with burnout is that it doesn’t just stop us from being productive, but also manipulates our ability to do things we’d usually enjoy.
 In my case, I wasn’t even able to will myself to read or play games because it felt like a chore.

 I think the way to get out of the burnout slump is to, essentially, rest the mind and body.
 If you get enough sleep, psychologically speaking, you restore your mind.
 The next step after this would be to think about what’s important to you.
-I recommend making a list of little things you want to achieve, building up to bigger things – making a schedule of how you’re going to achieve these said things in a sustainable manner (think about days you want a break to spend with friends or a ‘lazy day’ to give your brain a break).
+I recommend making a list of little things you want to achieve, building up to bigger things, and making a schedule of how you’re going to achieve said things in a sustainable manner (think about days you want a break to spend with friends, or a ‘lazy day’ to give your brain a break).
 It’s okay to take time for yourself!
 Hard work is admirable, but only when you can maintain it.

 Inability to focus

 Sometimes, it can just be really hard to knuckle down and focus on the tasks right in front of you.
-You feel you rather be doing anything than this, or you get distracted so easily that you drift away from completing the work – only to feel bad about it later, but still unable to force yourself into doing something you feel you gain nothing from.
+You feel like you'd rather be doing anything else, or you get distracted so easily that you drift away from completing the work – only to feel bad about it later, but still unable to force yourself into doing something you feel you gain nothing from.
 I think to combat this, there are two options: making a reward system or asking for help (next section).

 Asking For Help